 Read all IGFA angling rules and world record requirements before completing and signing this application.
-The angler's signature on the completed form must be witnessed by a notary.
+The angler's signature on the completed form must be witnessed by a notary, Justice of the Peace or other person authorized to witness statutory declarations.
 This application must be accompanied by line or tippet samples and photographs as specified in the World Records Requirements.
 Hybrids and other species that may pose a problem of identity should be examined by an ichthyologist or qualified fishery biologist.
-IGFA reserves the right to employ verification procedures such as polygraph tests to determine the authenticity of record claims.
-Materials submitted with application become property of IGFA and can be used at IGFA's discretion.